Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 A story where someone becomes a powerful tech wizard who _purely on their own_ freed their robot, took agency and is generally better, smarter and more important than all the others.<br/>
 And when cognitive dissonance threatens that false story, people attack what they perceive as the source of it - me.

-What makes this truly sad is the human suffering behind it.<br/>
+What makes this truly, truly sad is the human suffering behind it.<br/>
 No one who is doing well in their life clings this desperately to a borrowed identity.

 And the tragedy is that it's unnecessary.
 Identity isn't a zero-sum game.